mharen/mharen.github.io/blog/2009/2009-06-diagnosis-ii-why-cant-livewriter-post.md

 ![image8.png](image8.png)

-It seems that even none of the blogger/blogspot domains are blocked here, blogger ships its images to <a href="http://picasaweb.google.com/">http://picasaweb.google.com/</a>, which *is *blocked.
+It seems that even none of the blogger/blogspot domains are blocked here, blogger ships its images to [http://picasaweb.google.com/](http://picasaweb.google.com/), which *is *blocked.
 No matter, I asked our friendly IT admin to unblock it.
 Now I can publish.
 But did it work?

 Sort of.
 The publish worked but the image wasn’t coming through.
 It seems that the img src is actually on another domain. e.g. http://<strong>lh3</strong>.ggpht.com/….
 In my case, lh3 is blocked but lh5 isn’t.
 So I switched the images to lh5 and they all work just fine from within my corporate firewall (for now).